my-realm/depth-first/README.md

 1. Or by using `wget`, `curl`, or `git clone` from a command line app

-	1. download the file from the above-mentioned link to your local file system
+	1. Download the file from the above-mentioned link to your local file system

 <br>